woman suffering morning sickness misery

 I recommend joining a Peanut group for your baby’s due date.
 Then you can read posts from women or post yourself about issues relevant to your particular stage of pregnancy.

-My husband became our toddler’s main play buddy and took care of essentially all his basic care needs (brushing teeth, preparing meals, etc).
-I’m sure many stay at home moms who experience prolonged morning sickness do not have another adult taking care of their children all day.
+My husband became our toddler’s main play buddy and took care of essentially all his basic care needs (brushing his teeth, preparing meals, etc).
+I’m sure many stay-at-home moms who experience prolonged morning sickness do not have another adult taking care of their children all day.

 And how they survive, I do not know.
 I also do not know how women who are working at paid jobs throughout their pregnancies manage.
 So kudos and hugs to all who are getting through the treacherous days of morning sickness.